denisimmoos/pretty_old_firewall/README.md

 This Script is pretty old and should not be used anymore ...

-I just added it to demonstrate my BASH-skills :)
+I just added it to demonstrate my BASH-skills and my knowledge of iptables ... ;)